-If a vehicle does not have an E-ZPass transponder, a photograph will be taken of the vehicle's license plate and a bill will be mailed to the registered owner in the amount of the toll, plus a processing fee.
+If a vehicle does not have an E-ZPass transponder and uses the express lanes, a photograph will be taken of the vehicle's license plate and a bill will be mailed to the registered owner in the amount of the toll, plus an administrative fee.

 Yes.
 Motorists who regularly travel with three or more passengers are encouraged to get an E-ZPass Flex transponder, which can be switched to HOV mode, so they will not be charged for their trip.